mawippel/overlapping-date-ranges/README.md

 ### Exceptions

-If some of the passed end dates is before than the initial dates, a ```DateTimeException``` will be thrown, as shown bellow
+If some of the end dates is before of the initial dates, a ```DateTimeException``` will be thrown, as shown bellow

 ```
 LocalDate comparableInit = LocalDate.of(2019, 05, 02);